-The beginning of November is usually a time when the French pay their respects to the memory of their ancestors during Toussaint (All Saints Day).
-But some expatriates, and more and more French, embrace a different tradition: Halloween.
+The Toussaint (All Saints Day) holidays are fast approaching!
+The 1st of November is the day when the French pay their respects to the memory of their ancestors, but more and more French and many expats are embracing a different tradition: Halloween!

 (Looking for Halloween costumes and party decorations?
 Check out our I-List for ideas!)